Mohanad472/hello-world/README.md

 # Graduation Project
-This Repo includes my contribution in the graduation project.
+This Repo includes my software contribution in the graduation project.
 That doesn't include the whole graduation project code and used drivers.
-Only my contribution.